MuskaanJain2021/MuskaanJain2021/README.md

 Developed a bare-metal multitasking system integrating DMA, SysTick, UART, and NVIC for efficient task management.

 ### 🔹 **Automatic Temperature Detector**
-Designed a Covid safety system using ATmega 2560 and MLX90614 sensor, implementing access control and temperature monitoring.
+Designed a Covid safety system using ATmega 2560 and MLX90614 sensor, implementing access control and temperature monitoring with HC-05 and dedicated website that filter outs abnormilities seen with location and parameters.
+Used LCD screen to send details on website and display here.

 ### 🔹 **TCP/IP Chat Application**
 Developed a client/server chat system using C, Linux Sockets (TCP/IP), and IPv4.